joinpursuit/Pursuit-Core-iOS/lessons/unit1/env-and-tools/README.md

 #### Vocabulary

-1. **operating System** - Software that is responsible for running programs and managing reources on a computer.
+1. **operating system** - Software that is responsible for running programs and managing reources on a computer.
 1. **shell** - A command line interface or window onto an operating system.
 1. **text file** - A document without visual formatting.
 Swift files are text files.
 1. **path** - The address of a file or folder on your computer such as `/Users/elmo/Desktop/Garden.png`.